openstack/skyline-console/docs/en/develop/3-7-ModalAction-introduction.md

     - Such as the `required` attribute change of some form items
   - By default, the change of form item which `type` is `radio` or `more` will automaticly save to `this.state`
   - Take attach interface to instance as an example `src/pages/compute/containers/Instance/actions/AttachInterface.jsx` :
-    - After selecte network in the form, the content of the subnet list will be updated
+    - After select network in the form, the content of the subnet list will be updated
     - However, after select the subnet in the form, the judgment of the input IP will be updated, etc.

     ```javascript